unicode-org/icu/tools/unicode/c/readme.txt

 in the subfolders.
 They are copied over from the ICU source tree and will not work without modifications.
 However, I started to use CMake (CMakeLists.txt) which is much simpler, and if it works well enough then I plan to just delete the old makefiles and project files.
-The CMake files will currently work only on Linux, just because I hardcoded the ICU library filenames (e.g., libicuuc.so).
+The CMake files should work on Linux and MacOS X.
 I should use more variables to make the CMake files more portable, and should use ICU's installed icu-config or Makefile.inc to get the values for these variables.